thomasclarke1969/documentation/transition/android/messaging.md

 # Sending A Message

-To illustrate the some of the changes made to the Layer SDK, the following sample code demonstrates sending a message with Layer.
+To illustrate some of the changes made to the Layer SDK, the following sample code demonstrates sending a message with Layer.
 Going forward, all messages sent with the Layer service will be sent within the context of a conversation.
 The high level steps to do so are the following:

   1. Initialize a conversation object with a list of participants (which is an array of user identifiers)
   2. Initialize the message content via LYRMessageParts
   3. Initialize a message object with the conversation and parts
   4. Send the message

 ```
 // 1.
 Initialize a conversation object